 In fall quarter, we will focus on Third Cinema, including the flourishing of Cuban cinema after the 1959 Revolution, and the rise and fall of the democratically elected socialist government of Chile’s Unidad Popular as reflected in the films of Patricio Guzmán, among additional cases.
 In winter, we will continue to track artistic and cultural production in the contexts of neoliberalism and democratization, and questions of social memory and transformation throughout Latin America.
 Both quarters, we will explore diverse voices and aesthetic strategies, engaging a broad range of literature, experimental animation, and film from across the region.

-History, literature, cross cultural studies, media arts & studies, and education
+Animation, History, literature, cross cultural studies, media arts & studies, and education

 Fall- $325 for Overnight field trip, entrance fees, and art supplies.

 Winter- $50 for entrance fees and art supplies.